Max Ojomoh

-Max Alexander Osaze Ojomoh (born 14 September 2000) is an English professional rugby union player who plays as a centre and fly half for Premiership club Bath Rugby.
+Max Alexander Osaze Ojomoh (born 14 September 2000) is an English professional rugby union player who plays as a centre and fly half for Premiership club Bath Rugby and the England national team.

 Personal life

 Max Ojomoh was born in Bath, Somerset on 14 September 2000.
 He is the son of former Bath Rugby and England player, Steve Ojomoh.

 Ojomoh was educated at King Edward's School, Bath.

 Club career

 Ojomoh began his rugby career aged six at Bath Rugby before joining Chippenham RFC aged nine.
 He joined the Bath Rugby academy aged fourteen and in September 2019 made his club debut against Exeter Chiefs in the Premiership Rugby Cup.
 In March 2021, he made his first league appearance off the bench against London Irish and his maiden European outing followed a week later against Zebre Parma in the EPCR Challenge Cup.
 He graduated from Bath Rugby's Academy to the senior squad in February 2022.

 In March 2025, Ojomoh came off the bench as Bath beat Exeter in the 2024–25 Premiership Rugby Cup final to win their first domestic trophy since 1996.
 Later that season, he scored a try in the 2024–25 EPCR Challenge Cup final as Bath defeated Lyon at the Millennium Stadium to win their first European trophy for seventeen years.

 In June 2025, Ojomoh scored a try in the 2024–25 Premiership Rugby final finishing an intercept by Finn Russell, as Bath defeated Leicester Tigers 23–21 to win the league title.
 Steve Ojomoh, his father, had been part of the last side to win the Premiership title with Bath 29 years earlier.

 In September 2025, in the absence of first choice, Finn Russell, Ojomoh began the opening game of the 2025–26 season playing at fly half although place kicking duties would remain with scrum half, Ben Spencer.
 While deputising in this position, Bath won their opening two games of the season 47–31 and 28–16 against Harlequins and Sale Sharks respectively.
+In November 2025, he assisted the winning try for Henry Arundell in a 36–29 victory away at Saracens.